National Week of Prayer and Action 2019

 A week of community solidarity with people seeking asylum

-As a practical expression of Pope Francis’ message to welcome, protect, promote and integrate migrants and refugees, we are asking for your support in facilitating action.
+As a practical expression of Pope Francis’ message to welcome, protect, promote and integrate migrants and refugees, we are asking for you to take action alongside others from across the Catholic community all over Australia!
+Please register – this allows our collective advocacy to have greater impact – together we can make a difference!

-From the 16th – 23rd June the CAPSA network – schools, parishes, networks and organisations will join together across the country to pray, advocate and raise awareness for people seeking asylum in our communities.
+Schools, parishes, networks and organisations will all join together to pray, take direct action and raise awareness for people seeking asylum in our communities.

 Check out our video from previous year’s week of prayer and action: